 Co-leads of the Grammy Award-nominated North Mississippi Allstars band, guitarist Luther Dickinson and drummer Cody Dickinson are innovators in modern blues while fostering a keen understanding and respect for its rich history.

 MORE ABOUT Luther and Cody

-A gifted guitarist with an eclectic range of influences, Luther Dickinson co-leads the Grammy-nominated North Mississippi Allstars band with his drummer brother Cody.
+A gifted guitarist with an eclectic range of influences, Luther Dickinson co-leads the Grammy Award-nominated North Mississippi Allstars band with his drummer brother Cody.
 Whether recording and performing solo or collaborating with regional artists ranging from Jimbo Mathus and Shardé Thomas to Amy LaVere, his devotion to and experiments with roots sounds from the American South is total: blues, rockabilly, gospel, folk, and raw funky soul are a few of the genres he recombines on a mercurial collection of recordings.

-Perhaps best known as the drummer and a founding member of the North Mississippi Allstars band, Cody earned three Grammy nominations as a member of the band.
+Perhaps best known as the drummer and a founding member of the North Mississippi Allstars band, Cody earned three Grammy Award nominations as a member of the band.
 He has also personally garnered a Blues Music Awards nomination in the ‘Best Instrumentalist/Drums’ category and was co-producer of the film ‘Take Me To The River.’